petra1/a_quiz/README.md

 Don't do anything else yet.

 Phase 4:

-Insert  the following questions in the file questions.dart.
-Don't do anything with the inserted questions yet. const questions = [
-  QuizQuestion('What does WCAG stand for?', [
-    'Web Content Accessibility Guidelines',
-    'Web Content Adaptability Guide',
-    'Website Content Accessibility Guide',
-    'Web Compliance Accessibility Guide',
-  ]),
-  QuizQuestion(
-    'Which principle of WCAG focuses on ensuring content is perceivable?', ['Perceivable', 'Operable', 'Understandable', 'Robust'], ),
-  QuizQuestion(
-    'What is the purpose of alternative text (alt text) for images?', [
-      'To provide a visual description of the image for screen reader users', 'To improve the image loading speed',
-      'To decorate the image with a caption',
-      'To hide the image from search engines',
-    ],
-  ),

-  QuizQuestion(
-    'Why is it important to ensure websites are keyboard accessible?', [
-      'To accommodate users who cannot use a mouse', 'To improve the website\'s SEO ranking',
-      'To make the website load faster',
-      'To simplify the website design process',
-    ],
-  ),
-  QuizQuestion(
-    'Which WCAG guideline advises providing text alternatives for any non-text content?', ['Guideline 1.1', 'Guideline 2.2', 'Guideline 3.3', 'Guideline 4.1'], ),
-  QuizQuestion('What is ARIA?', [
-    'Accessible Rich Internet Applications',
-    'Advanced Responsive Internet Access',
-    'Augmented Reality Interface Assistant',
-    'Automated Regulatory Information Archive',
-  ]),
-  QuizQuestion(
-    'Which ARIA attribute is used to define a label for an object?', ['aria-label', 'aria-labelledby', 'aria-describedby', 'aria-title'], ),
-  QuizQuestion('What is the purpose of the tabindex attribute?', [
-    'To define the order in which elements receive focus when navigated by the keyboard', 'To change the font size of the text',
-    'To add a shadow to the element',
-    'To make the element invisible',
-  ]),
-  QuizQuestion('How can you ensure that form elements are accessible?', [
-    'By providing clear labels and instructions',
-    'By using placeholder text instead of labels',
-    'By removing all form validation',
-    'By using only JavaScript for form submission', ]),
-  QuizQuestion(
-    'What is the recommended contrast ratio between text and background for normal text according to WCAG 2.2?', ['4.5:1', '2:1', '3:1', '5:1'],
-  ),
-];

-Phase 5:
 Create the layout for the start screen using a Figma screenshot.

 Use the following image to design